hamishcoleman/automated-installer/README.md

 -------

 Once booted, the VGA screen on the computer show a status page provided by the `htop` tool.
-The ZFS installation can be started simply by using the *F10* key to exit the status page.
+The installation can be started simply by using the *F10* key to exit the status page.

 At the start of the installation, some basic questions will asked (See below for